tomitribe/inget/README.md

 </plugin>
 ```

-Also in the inget-maven-plugin you will need to add the execution goal *executable* in the phase *package*, see the example below.
+In the inget-maven-plugin you will need to add the execution goal *executable* in the phase *package*, see the example below.
 This will make the bash script generation for your CLI.
 ```xml
 <plugin>
   <groupId>org.tomitribe.inget</groupId>